-EDUCATOR: Each of our volunteers represents a native species in the Great Lakes.
-Who can name some native Great Lakes plants and animals that live in the water or in wetland areas?
+EDUCATOR: Each of our volunteers represents a native species in [your state].
+Who can name some native [your state] plants and animals?

-Place a blue 'N' around the neck of each volunteer.
+Place a blue N around the neck of each volunteer.
 Introduce them as you place the letters.

 EDUCATOR: Each empty chair represents a niche, or home, for our native species.
 There are six niches and six species.
 Is everyone familiar with musical chairs?
 When I begin the music, our volunteers will begin the game.
 There is no need to rush, since we know there is a niche for everyone.